Initiating a Complaint

 - risks disruption of classroom or other campus activities.

 The University will take reasonable measures to ensure that any student suspended or otherwise sanctioned on an interim basis shall have a final determination of the charges made through appropriate hearing procedures within ten business days of such suspension.
 However, the University reserves the right to extend this time limit, in its sole discretion, in order to ensure proper review of all relevant material.
 During this time the referred student shall forfeit those rights and privileges as the University deems appropriate.
 Should it be found that the student did not commit the act(s), the interim sanction shall be revoked.

 Prior Record of Sanctions

-Because a student’s prior record of conduct will be used as a basis for more stringent judicial action, previous sanctioned violations in the student’s judicial file may be considered before assigning any judicial sanction(s).
+Because a student’s prior record of conduct will be used as a basis for more stringent conduct action, previous sanctioned violations in the student’s conduct file may be considered before assigning any conduct sanction(s).
 Any previously imposed sanctions may provide additional justification that more strict action is necessary to ensure that the student understands the full impact his/her pattern of behavior is having on the DePaul community.

 Failure to Participate

 Failure of a student to agree to, appear at, or participate in a hearing, or to otherwise disrupt the normal hearing process, may in itself constitute a violation.
 The University reserves the right to pursue this additional violation in the same or a separate hearing.
 If a referred student chooses not to have the hearing process explained, chooses not to participate in the hearing process, or otherwise fails to appear at a hearing, the hearing officer may render a decision and if appropriate, impose sanctions based solely on the information available at the time without the benefit of information from the referred student.
 These sanctions may be appealed in accordance with the procedures detailed in Conduct Appeals Procedures.